 An hour away from Montreal, there’s a veritable wonderland of idyllic countryside to discover in the Eastern Townships, with plenty of prime hiking opportunities.
 One trail well worth the trek?
 L’Estriade.
 Stretching from Granby to Waterloo, this paved trail is popular among cyclists but makes for a lovely, beginner-level hike, too.
 Home to over 200 different species of birds, it’s the perfect destination if you happen to be a family of animal-lovers.
 To keep the kids occupied, make a game of spotting as many different types of birds as you can along the trail.
 Once you’ve completed your trek, treat the kids with a stopover at the renowned Granby Zoo, where they’ll be able to visit with over 1000 different animal species.

 Photo credit: Eric Paradis

 4. Caledon Trailway, Ontario

-This is a pretty special place to hike at any time of year, being the first official section of The Great Trail.
+This is a pretty special place to hike at any time of year.
 But come autumn, with fall foliage all around, it’s a must-see.
 Just an hour north of Toronto, there’s 26 km of gravel trail to discover with greenery all around.
 After hiking to your hearts’ desire, don’t miss the chance to make the most of apple picking season at Albion Orchards, just a few minutes from the Trailway.
-One of the country’s premier apple-picking destinations, there’s over seven varieties of apples to sample in this much-loved orchard, plus a country store where you can sample some of the best local produce around.
+One of the country’s premier apple-picking destinations, there are seven varieties of delicious apples to sample in this much-loved orchard, plus a country store where you can sample some of the best local produce around.
 What’s even sweeter?
 Admission is free!